openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 In your abstract, be very clear about what your workshop will achieve.
 If the abstract
       does not match the actual workshop as closely as possible, your audience may end up being disappointed, no matter what they learn.
 Set forth the goals and expected outcome of your workshop and make sure they know what they need to bring, if anything, to the workshop.
-Here™s an example of an abstract.
+Hereâ€™s an example of an abstract.

+â€œ

 In this workshop, you will learn techniques for creating
             awesome videos using professional-grade software available on your Linux desktop.